SukhSingh96/mvc-tech-blog/README.md

 # Tech Blog

 The tech blog is an application where developers can publish their blog posts and comment on other developers’ posts as well.
-The app follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+The app follows the MVC paradigm in its architectural structure and using Handlebars.js as the templating language.

 ## User Story
 AS A developer who writes about tech